 -sc=one

-) - check if inline parameters are required for an option (e.g.,
+and see that it fails) - check if inline parameters are required for an option (e.g., try

 -nc 1